SAN DIEGO -- When the Houston Astros said, "This Bud's for you," this is what the Baltimore Orioles envisioned.

 The Orioles didn't take long to get going.
 Nate McClouth smacked a double on the opening pitch from Edinson Volquez (8-9).
 With two outs, Jones bounced a single up the middle that glanced off shortstop Forsythe's glove.
-Chris Davis followed with an infield single, but Jones tried to reach third on the play and was throw out by first baseman Alonso.
+Chris Davis followed with an infield single, but Jones tried to reach third on the play and was thrown out by first baseman Alonso.

 Forsythe was starting in place of Padres All-Star Everth Cabrera, who began his 50-game suspension for violating Major League Baseball's substance-abuse policy.

 Jones got his second RBI of the game in the fourth with his 23rd home run of the season.

 Volquez pitched six innings of two-run ball.
 He gave up six hits and two walks while striking out six.